artimath/tanstack-effect-cloudflare-template/README.md

 - Ask Claude or Cursor to "get a cat fact" → triggers `getCatFact`
 - Say "calculate my BMI for 70kg and 1.75m" → triggers `calculateBMI`
 - Request "tell me a joke" → triggers `getJoke`
+- Ask "show me my todos" or "what needs to be done" → triggers `getTodos`
+- Say "welcome me as John" → triggers `getWelcomeMessage`

-The AI assistant will automatically determine which tools to use based on your requests and execute them in real-time.
+The AI assistant will automatically determine which tools to use based on your requests and execute them in real-time, including accessing your application's database for dynamic data.

 ## Included Features